 Ingredient Notes

 - Eggs – I always use large eggs for baking.
 If you are using medium or jumbo or extra large eggs, you’ll want to adjust the number of eggs you’re using.
-Large eggs weigh about 50 grams eacho, so we need 100 grams total for this recipe.
-Crack your eggs into a bowl and whisk them with a fork to combine the yolk and egg whites.
-Then measure out 100 grams of eggs for this recipe.
+Large eggs weigh about 50 grams each, so we need 100 grams total for this recipe.
+If using a different size, weigh out 100 g of whisked egg.
 You may have extra, so use that for another recipe or make some scrambled eggs on gluten-free toast for a quick snack or breakfast.

-- Mini chocolate chips – I like to use mini chocolate chips in my muffin recipes.
+- Mini Chocolate Chips – I like to use mini chocolate chips in my muffin recipes.
 The miniature size keeps the chocolate chips from sinking into the bottom of the muffin cup when baking.
 I also love the ratio of chocolate to muffin you get in each bite with mini chocolate chips.
-I used mini semi-sweet chocolate chips, but you can use milk chocolate, dark chocolate, or even bittersweet chocolate.
+I used semi-sweet, but milk chocolate or dark chocolate work too.

-For best results, use a food scale and follow the metric measurements stated in the recipe card.
-Baking with a food scale is far more accurate for dry ingredients, especially gluten-free flour that can vary easily depending on the way you scoop it.
+For best results, use a kitchen scale and follow the gram measurements in the recipe card.
+A food scale is far more accurate for dry ingredients, especially gluten-free flour that can vary a lot depending on how you scoop it.

 This gluten-free chocolate chip muffin recipe is so easy to make with some simple pantry staples.
 The photos and matching step-by-step instructions below are to help you see the recipe at various stages and do not have all of the complete steps and ingredient amounts.